cryptogogue/vol-cardmotron-js/README.md

 - *ICONS:* Declares a list of SVG icons for inlining in text.
 - *LAYOUTS:* Declares a list of layouts.
 - *MACROS:* Declares a list of strings for substitution into definition string fields.
 - *DEFINITIONS:* Defines the data 'content' of the schema.
-Definitions are the 'what' of 'what is rendered'.

 Directives are read in-order, as they appear.
 While in most cases order doesn't matter, there are exceptions.
 For this reason, it is good practice to avoid forward references in directives.
 For example, avoid referencing a font in a layout before the font is defined.